Career coaching can help you develop skills quickly and avoid mistakes and bad habits which can form if you don’t take action.

 Change can affect your work situation personally or your industry as a whole.
 But to anticipate and meander through change in your career is necessary.
 It’s a way to ensure a path that is fulfilling, rewarding, and inspiring for you and those around you.

-Career uncertainty in an ever-changing world
+Changing jobs and career uncertainty in an ever-changing world

 Career-related doubts are at an all-time high.
 Almost one in five Millennial females (born between 1980-1994) had yet to identify a career path.
 That figure is from on A survey by the financial institution Capital One.
 The same survey found that some 80% had taken a job that didn’t exactly match their career values.
 I’m sure many of us can recognise that from our first job.
 So why is it a problem?
 A study by Gallup unveiled that Millennial turnover costs the American government $30.5 billion annually.
-Also, Job switching and disengagement with the traditional workforce is rife amongst the younger age group.
+Also, changing jobs and disengagement with the traditional workforce is rife amongst the younger age group.
 The Deloitte Millennial Survey revealed that up to 43% of millennials envision leaving their jobs within the next two years.

 This uncertainty is not just something plaguing millennials either.
 Hudson, a talent solutions company, were looking at Generation X workers.
 They found that Generation X workers (born between 1965 and 1979) were the least happy in their current roles.
 The study compared Generation X with other generations.
 Hudson reported that 47% of Generation X workers did not understand the career opportunities available to them.
 A further 20% were struggling to achieve some semblance of work/life balance.
 Most alarmingly maybe is a study on Generation X done by OC Tanner Europe.
 The study revealed that 32% of males and 28% of females admitted that their jobs were having a negative impact on their physical health.

-Dr. Kristen A. Tolbert is a psychologist and the founder of Career CoLabs counselling and consulting firm.
-According to her manifesting physical symptoms of work stress should not be ignored.
+Dr Kristen A. Tolbert is a psychologist and the founder of Career CoLabs counselling and consulting firm.
+According to her manifesting physical symptoms of work, stress should not be ignored.
 When stress starts manifesting in symptoms such as headaches or stomach ache that’s common warning signs.
 It might mean that your work may be impacting your quality of life.
 She also mentions emotional symptoms like depression, anxiety, anger, and trauma.
 These are common warning signs that signal your work may be impacting your quality of life.

 Dr Tara Trout is the founder of Skyline Psychological Services.
 They specialise in working with professionals and athletes, encouraging them to improve leadership and manage stress.
 Dr Trout wholeheartedly agrees that you must listen to what your instincts are telling you.